29 Different Types of Flies in South Carolina

 While the males are more colorful than the females, both sexes possess large mandibles that can be used to defend themselves against predators.

-Although these are types of flies in South Carolina that are not considered to be a threat to humans, they can bite if handled carelessly.
+Although these flies in South Carolina are not considered a threat to humans, they can bite if handled carelessly.

 As such, it is best to admire these creatures from a distance and leave them to their own devices.